FROZEN

 1 cup cranberry juice

-Food pairings: chips and salsa, grilled shrimp, caesar
+Food pairings: chips and salsa, grilled shrimp, caesar salad

 Tropical